Escape, Evacuation, and Rescue Analysis (EERA)

 Muster Points and Temporary Refuge Considerations

-Rescue Arrangements and Post-Evacuation Treatment & Transfer
+Rescue Arrangements and Post-Evacuation Care

 Time-Based Performance Criteria

-Estimating Escape and Evacuation Times
+Estimating Escape and Evacuation Times (TET vs. ASET)

-Endurance Time of Refuge/Muster/Evacuation Facilities
+Endurance Time of Refuge and Muster Facilities

 Survivability and Rescue Timeframes